wesleytian/blog/content/2019/whitney.md

 Though it was a long hike, anyone who is somewhat athletic and has good cardiovascular health should be able to conquer this mountain.
 Training will vary from person to person.
 A few months before this, I trained for a marathon at a 3:30 to 4:00 pace and I did a 10+ mile trek in Washington state.
 I also did some targeted work on my calves, side glutes, and hip flexors because of some muscle imbalances.
 Besides having also trained for and ran a marathon a few months prior, Doug didn't do any extra training for the hike and was also fine.

-We were barely sore.
-"Round two, anybody?" joked Nori the next day.

 The hardest part of the hike was the symptoms of altitude sickness.
 Only Advil made the altitude sickness bearable.

+We were barely sore the next day.
+"Round two, anybody?" joked Nori.

 #### What's next?